ThisWeekGhana.com becomes the D-O-T

 Slash and burn politics is when good ideas to develop society fall victim to the political sentiment of the day.
 The term is borrowed from the agricultural practices of peasants and subsistence farmers.

 But the difference between the political enterprise and the agricultural ends with their intentions.
-The agricultural is less developmentally destructive in intent.
+The intent of the agricultural is to grow whereas the political, in this instance, is to destroy.

-In the circumstance of the peasant, this difference is realized when productive elements on the land to be cleared, like long standing fruit trees, timber and other cash producing plants are spared the scythe, regardless of who planted them first.
-The only measure asked for their survival is if they are economically viable.
-And this is done for the self interest of the community as well as the individual.
+In the circumstance of the productive farmer, elements on the land to be cleared, like long standing fruit trees, timber and other cash producing plants are spared the scythe, regardless of who planted them first.

-In the political “slash and burn” version, as exercised in Ghana, there is no such stay for economically viable ideas (plants as in the case of the peasant).
-Unlike the productive trees of the peasant, these ideas are taken down; as is done with the clearing and burning of brushes (political enemies).
+In the political “slash and burn” version, as exercised in Ghana, there is no such pause for consideration.
+Viable ideas and assets are taken down or burnt as the new regime takes hold of the country.

-So ideas are taken down in rapid order with the coming of a new government; ideas and the reasons supporting them that could change society for good are forever put on ice because they were planted by a previous government.
+Ideas and the reasons supporting them that could change society for good, are forever put on ice because they were planted by a previous government.

 Sadly, nowhere in the exercise of this pursuit is it ever considered what the cost for such act of political vendetta brings to the state and society.